Kathy is a retired rehabilitation therapist, a survivor in her own right, and a published author who finds life stages

 - Owning that combined with her mental and physical health, she also experienced a severe blow to her pride and confidence to compete safely.
 (A stellar truth, in and of itself, to own how pride and lack of confidence shake us to the core at times, immobilizing our presence allowing us to falter!)

 - The return to this environment is another obvious point or trigger.
-The sexual abuse at previous events or competitions being a real subconscious factor.
+Sexual abuse at previous events or competitions is a natural subconscious factor.

 - She honored her sport and still recognized her limitations due to the twisties and possibly permanent injury if she competed.

 - She boldly understood the open wound could be a breeding ground for the hostile attack, yet knew her team needed her to concede and support.